 The Arapahoe aquifer encompasses approximately 4,700-square miles and ranges in thickness from zero to 400 feet.
 Its maximum depth is approximately 1,700 feet.
-The aquifer is comprised of an interbedded sequence of conglomerate, sandstone, siltstone and shale.
+The aquifer consists of an interbedded sequence of conglomerate, sandstone, siltstone, and shale.
 Municipal wells drilled in this aquifer yield up to 700 gallons per minute.
-The Arapahoe contains more than 1,000 high-capacity wells with an estimated total annual withdrawal of more than 168,000-acre feet.
+The Arapahoe contains more than 1,000 high-capacity wells with an estimated total annual withdrawal of more than 168,000-acre-feet.
 Since well yields are much higher, it is widely used as a source for municipal water.
 Many Douglas County water providers rely on this aquifer for their water supply.

 The Dawson is an entirely unconfined aquifer and is composed of conglomerates (individual stones that have become cemented together) and coarse-grained sandstones with minor amounts of interbedded clay and clay shale.
 Due to its relative shallowness, the aquifer is commonly tapped by domestic wells.

 The Denver aquifer covers an area of approximately 3,500-square miles and ranges in thickness from 800 to 1,000 feet, a considerably larger footprint than the Dawson.
 The maximum depth of the aquifer is approximately 1,300 feet.
 The Denver aquifer consists of both unconfined and confined layers depending on your location within its boundary (see diagram).
 The aquifer is composed of interbedded shale, claystone, siltstone and sandstone pockets.
 This can result in a lower well production rate than found in the Dawson aquifer (20-100 gallons per minute).